![]() |

 Figure 02 Black Hole En-tropy [view large image] |

-Following the prescription in the previous derivation, the increment in information is: | I| = (c3/G )( A/4) 2x1039 R4 bits. |
+Following the prescription in the previous derivation, the increment in information is: | ![]() ![]() ![]() ![]() |

 ![]() |

-space-time unit in Planck length (on the surface) - at around 3x10-13 cm (instead of 1.6x10-33 cm).
-Or, to put it another way, a holographic universe is blurry but the grainy structure is much easier to detect.
+1.6x10-33 cm (on the surface of the event horizon).
+It turns out to be around 3x10-13 cm as calculated from the size of the universe at about 1028 cm and the number of information n at the surface of the event horizon derived above (in the section for "Black Hole Entropy").
+Or, to put it another way, a holographic universe is blurry, but the grainy structure is much easier to detect.
 Quantum effects will cause the space-time quanta to convulse wildly resulting in the noise picked up by GEO600.
 If this interpretation is proven to be correct, it will be ranked at the same level of achievement as the discovery of the CMBR, which also appeared as noise in the microwave detector. |

-Figure 03a GEO600 Detector |
+Figure 03a GEO600 Detector [view large image] |

 ![]() |

 According to an article in the February 2012 issue of Scientific American, an experiment is being built in an abandoned shed at the now defunct Fermilab to probe the jitter of quantum space, which may be much larger than the Planck size as explained above.
 The setup is similar to the GE0600 experiment but with shorter arms at 40 meters (Figure 03b).
 In fact both of them are similar to the Michelson-Morley experiment in 1887 except that they are looking for something else this time round.
 Instead of going after the speed of light in the two arms, measurement of the jitter of space depends on the tiny movement of the beam splitter as the supporting space thrashing whichever way due to quantum fluctuation.
 It is similar to a boat pitching on the sea.
 The result could be a pattern of noise as shown in Figure 03b.
-A second interferometer is situated under the first one to make sure the measurement is repeatable. |
+A second interferometer is under the first one to make sure the measurement is repeatable. |

-Figure 03b Probing at Quantum Space [view large image] |
+Figure 03b [view large image] Probing at Quantum Space |

 ![]() |

-Another example of the holographic principle at work involves the Euclidean anti-de Sitter (AdS) space, which expands and possesses a boundary at infinity - much like our universe.
-The metric of such space has the form: ds2 = d 2 + sin2( /l) d 42where l = ( /3)-1/2, is the cosmological constant, and d 42 is the (3+1)-D hypersphere embedded in the (4+1)-D Euclidean AdS space, where the (n+1)-D denotes n spatial and 1 temporal dimensions.
+Another example of the holographic principle at work involves the Euclidean Anti-de Sitter (AdS) space, which expands and possesses a boundary at infinity - much like our universe.
+The metric of such space has the form: ds2 = dr2 + sinh2(r) d ![]() where d ![]() |

 Figure 04 Holographic Space-time [view large image] |